Benford behavior resulting from stick and box fragmentation processes: Introduction

 \section{Introduction}

-At the beginning of the $20$\textsuperscript{th} century, astronomer and mathematician Simon Newcomb \cite{Ne} noticed an unusual pattern in the logarithmic tables he used at work.
+At the end of the 19\textsuperscript{th} century, astronomer and mathematician Simon Newcomb \cite{Ne} noticed an unusual pattern in the logarithmic tables he used at work.
 The early pages of the books were far more worn than the later ones, suggesting that numbers starting with smaller digits were consulted more often.
-From this, Newcomb inferred that people had a tendency to encounter numbers beginning with $1$ more frequently.
-Specifically, he found that $1$ appeared as the leading digit about $30\%$ of the time, $2$ about $17\%$, with the frequency decreasing for larger digits.
-Although he formulated a mathematical explanation for this curious phenomenon, his discovery initially went largely overlooked.
+Specifically, Newcomb found that $1$ appeared as the leading digit for about $30\%$ of the time, $2$ for about $17\%$, with the frequency decreasing for larger digits.
+Although he formulated a mathematical law for this curious phenomenon, his discovery initially went largely overlooked.

-It took another 57 years after Newcomb's discovery for physicist Frank Benford to make the exact same observation as Newcomb: the first pages of logarithmic tables were used far more than others.
-He formulated this law as follows. \begin{definition}\cite[Page 554]{Ben} Data exhibits \textbf{(weak) Benford behavior base $B$} if the frequency $F_d$ of leading digit $d$ is
+It took over 50 years after Newcomb's discovery for physicist Frank Benford to make the same observation as Newcomb.
+He formulated this law as follows.
+Although the law was originally only stated for base 10, we state the generalized form for any base $B\geq 2$.